-- 6. Do look at the yield at which Bids are put (not the offer) if you are looking to "Buy" the security, to enable you to appreciate where other buyers are putting bids and whether you would like to place a higher or a lower bid, and whether the offer which is available is competitive. - 7.
-Do look at the yield at which Offers are put (not the bid) if you are looking to "Sell " the security , to enable you to appreciate at what price other sellers are putting their offers and whether you would like to place a lower yield(higher price) or a higher yield (lower price) and whether the available bid is competitive. - 8.
-Do look for offers if you are a buyer or bids if you are a seller.
-Please be doubly careful if you intend to be the only bidder or seller, as you may input a wrong price/yield. - 9.
-Do look at the "Spread" between the Bids and Offers.
+- 6. Look at the yield at which Bids are put (not the offer) if you are looking to "Buy" the security, to enable you to appreciate where other buyers are putting bids and whether you would like to place a higher or a lower bid, and whether the offer which is available is competitive. - 7.
+Look at the yield at which Offers are put (not the bid) if you are looking to "Sell" the security, to enable you to appreciate at what price other sellers are putting their offers and whether you would like to place a lower yield(higher price) or a higher yield (lower price) and whether the available bid is competitive. - 8.
+If you are a buyer and there are no offers, or if you are a seller and there are no bids, please be doubly careful if you intend to be the only bidder or seller, as you may input a wrong price/yield. - 9.
+Look at the "Spread" between the Bids and Offers.
 If you are a buyer, and propose to buy at the price offered, how much will the loss be, if you sell at bid available on the screen or in the market.
 Are you comfortable with the loss so calculated?
 Similarly, if you are a seller, and propose to sell at the price bid, how much will the loss be, if you want to buy back at the offer available on the screen or in the market.
-Are you comfortable with the loss so calculated on the screen or buy back at the offer available on the screen or in the market.
+Are you comfortable with the loss so calculated the price bid, how much will the loss be, if you want to buy back at the offer available on the screen or in the market.
 Are you comfortable with the loss so calculated. - 10.
-Do remember that the best two-way prices (both bid and offer being available) are those with the narrowest or no spread.
+Remember that the best two-way prices (both bid and offer being available) are those with the narrowest or no spread.
 Wide spreads between bids and offers indicate a thin or very uncertain market and chances of incurring a large loss if your decision is incorrect and you want to unwind. - 11.
-Do adhere to the "Pop-Up "Alerts, as over-ruling the internal filter set could end up inyour institution making a major loss.
+Adhere to the "Pop-Up "Alerts, as over-ruling the internal filter set could end up in your institution making a major loss.